-Alexander Krull, known from Atrocity and Leaves’ Eyes, who has repeatedly done excellent work for BLOODRED in his Mastersound Studio, is again responsible for the hammer-strong and also enormously dashing overall sound of “The Raven’s Shadow”
+Alexander Krull, known from Atrocity and Leaves’ Eyes, who has repeatedly done excellent work for BLOODRED in his Mastersound Studio, is again responsible for the hammer-strong and also enormously dashing overall sound of “The Raven’s Shadow”.

-The overpowering drum attacks were again recorded by the highly clocked Joris Nijenhuis, who is also beating the skins for Atrocity and Leaves’ Eyes
+The overpowering drum attacks were again recorded by the highly clocked Joris Nijenhuis, who is also beating the skins for Atrocity and Leaves’ Eyes.

-The current successor to the 2016 debut album “Nemesis” shines with sovereign material, for which a deliberate attempt was made to break up the usual structures of the songs – the classic ‘verse-refrain-strophe-refrain’ pattern is therefore rarely found on this album.
+The successor to the 2016 debut album “Nemesis” shines with sovereign material, for which a deliberate attempt was made to break up the usual structures of the songs – the classic ‘verse-refrain-strophe-refrain’ pattern is therefore rarely found on this album.
 The Scandinavian-grimpy appearing structures could therefore be made as varied as permanently interesting.